 We also know the difference between what we like (subjective) and what we're looking at (objective.)
 I am not interested in making traditional quilts (subjective), but I can tell a really good one from a mediocre one (objective.)

-The subjective is what the "Meh" came from on Saturday.
+The subjective is what the "Meh" came from that day.
 My Mom simply loves color, and a mostly grey chicken quilt just doesn't float her boat.
 (Meh!)